Should Swiss investors worry about the US Estate Tax in 2026?

 - If you have less than 60’000 USD in US assets at the time of death, then a simple letter, signed by the heirs, stating that the US assets are below the limit is enough.

-- If you have more than the limit of the US-Swiss estate tax treaty (13.99 million USD currently), you must fill a 706-NA form and send it to the IRS.
+- If you have more than the limit of the US-Swiss estate tax treaty (13.99 million USD currently), you must fill out a 706-NA form and send it to the IRS.
 Once this is received and processed, the IRS will send you a transfer certificate.
 Sending this certificate to IB will let you disburse the assets.
 It is important to know that it may take more than a year to get the transfer certificate.

 - If you have more than 60’000 USD but less than the exemption of the tax treaty, the situation will be faster.
-You must fill both 706-NA and 8833 forms and send them to the IRS.
-Then, you need to send a copy of these two forms to IB, with a letter signed from the heir (or executor) stating that these two forms have been properly filed with the IRS.
+You must fill out both 706-NA and 8833 forms and send them to the IRS.
+Then, you need to send a copy of these two forms to IB, with a letter signed by the heir (or executor) stating that these two forms have been properly filed with the IRS.
 This will be faster because you do not have to wait until the IRS comes back to you.

 Conclusion